Asymptotically Ideal Hierarchical Secret Sharing Based on CRT for Integer Ring: Introduction

 which is called a Disjunctive Hierarchical Secret Sharing (DHSS) scheme.
 However, this scheme is not ideal and requires the dealer to verify the non-singularity of many matrices.
 Tassa \cite{Tassa2007} introduced the Conjunctive Hierarchical Secret Sharing (CHSS) scheme, which is an SS scheme with access structure

 Moreover, an ideal CHSS scheme and an ideal DHSS scheme were proposed by using Birkhoff interpolation, and the dealers were required to check many matrices.
-Chen et al. \cite{Chenqi2022} constructed ideal CHSS and DHSS schemes based on polymatroids, and the dealers were required exponential time to find a specific parameters via special algorithms.
+Chen et al. \cite{Chenqi2022} constructed ideal CHSS and DHSS schemes based on polymatroids, requiring the dealer to spend polynomial time to determine specific parameters using specialized algorithms.
+More recently, Yuan et al. \cite{YuanJiaotong2022} proposed a CHSS scheme based on linear homogeneous recurrence relations and one-way functions.
+Although their scheme is not ideal due to the use of one-way functions and the publication of many values, it incurs lower computational cost compared to the scheme by Chen et al. \cite{Chenqi2022}.

-In order to reduce the dealer's computational complexity from exponential time to polynomial time, Yuan et al. \cite{YuanJiaotong2022} constructed a CHSS scheme by using linear homogeneous recurrence relations and one-way functions, which is not ideal due to the use of one-way functions, and many values were published.
 The Chinese Remainder Theorem (CRT) provides the flexibility to assign shares of varying sizes to different participants.
 Harn et al. \cite{Harn-Miao2014} constructed a DHSS scheme based on the CRT for integer ring, which was insecure pointed by Ersoy et al. \cite{Oguzhan-Ersoy2016}.
 Furthermore, Ersoy et al. \cite{Oguzhan-Ersoy2016} proposed a new DHSS scheme and a new CHSS scheme by using the CRT for integer ring and hash functions.
 Their information rates were smaller than $\frac{1}{2}$.
 Tiplea et al. \cite{Tiplea2021} proposed an asymptotically ideal DHSS scheme and an asymptotically ideal CHSS scheme by using the CRT for integer ring, achieving information rates approaching 1.
 Recently, Yang et al. \cite{Yangjing2024} constructed an ideal DHSS scheme by using the CRT for polynomial rings.
-However, all these CRT-based ideal or asymptotically ideal DHSS schemes and CHSS schemes \cite{Tiplea2021,Yangjing2024} have been shown to be insecure in our other work.
+However, all these CRT-based ideal or asymptotically ideal DHSS schemes and CHSS schemes \cite{Tiplea2021,Yangjing2024} have been shown to be insecure in our other work \cite{Hongjuarx}.